GauravSharma018/Advanced-Polygon-Project-1/README.md

 `npx hardhat run scripts/deploy.js --network sepolia `

 ## Note:
-After deploying the address will generate.
-So, copy that address into contarctAddress.js(stored in metadata folder) and also in MINT.js(stored in scripts folder)
+After deploying the address will generated.
+So, copy that address into contarctAddress.js(stored in metadata folder) and also in MINT.js(stored in scripts folder) and getBalance.js(also in scripts folder).

-The script will deploy the contract
+The script will deploy the contract.

 # Batch Mint NFTs
 Run the following command to MINT NFTs using the deployed ERC721 contract: